AdinaScheinfeld/lsm_fm_public_repo/README.md

 ## Contact

 If you have questions, encounter a bug, or run into issues running the code, please [open a GitHub issue](https://github.com/AdinaScheinfeld/lsm_fm_public_repo/issues) and we will do our best to help.

----

-- Patch files must be in NIfTI format (`.nii.gz`), 3D, and single-channel
-- Default patch size is 96×96×96 voxels
-- Intensity is normalized to [0, 1] during loading — the model is robust to different intensity ranges
-- Architecture parameters (`unet_strides`, `unet_norm`, `swinunetr_feature_size`, etc.) must match between pretraining and finetuning configs